An Isle of Man Exempt Fund – What, How and Why?

 Dixcart provide a single point of contact for the setup and management of Exempt Funds and Fund vehicle; establishing the fund and organising the formation and management of the underlying holding companies.

-If you require further information regarding Isle of Man Exempt Funds or any of the vehicles discussed, please feel free to get in touch with Steve Doyle, at Dixcart Isle of Man, to see how they can be used to meet your objectives:
+If you require further information regarding Isle of Man Exempt Funds or any of the vehicles discussed, please feel free to get in touch with David Walsh, at Dixcart Isle of Man, to see how they can be used to meet your objectives:

 Dixcart Management (IOM) Limited is Licensed by the Isle of Man Financial Services Authority***